iPad 6 Wi-Fi Front Facing Camera Replacement

 Step 73

-- Gently use the flat end of a spudger or even your fingernail to pop the two digitizer cable connectors straight up from their sockets—easy does it!
+- Grab the flat edge of a spudger or even your fingernail and gently pop those two digitizer cable connectors straight up from their sockets – take it nice and easy!

 Tools Used